viepovsky/Car-Service-Garage-Backend/README.md

 This data is then stored in a database, allowing the frontend application to quickly access the information directly from the backend, rather than sending requests to external APIs with every page reload.

 ## How to run
-In order to run please set variable `CAR_SERVICE_GARAGE_SECRET_KEY` to your secret SHA256 hash key.
-Feel free to use online generator of your choice.
+### Using Docker
+If Docker is installed and running you can simply run the entire application by executing `docker compose up -d` in the terminal.
+Wait for containers to start then open `http://localhost:8081` to test the application.

+### Without Docker
+If Docker is not installed, follow the instructions below:

-To run whole application, you need to first run the backend by running `AppBackendApplication` class or simply type `./gradlew bootRun` in terminal IDE.
-Once that is done, to run the frontend, run `Application` class or simply type `./mvnw spring-boot:run` in terminal IDE.
-Then, if the browser does not open automatically, you can access the application by opening `http://localhost:8081` in your browser.
+- First run the backend by running `AppBackendApplication` class or simply type `./gradlew bootRun` in terminal.
+- To start the frontend, run `Application` class or simply type `./mvnw spring-boot:run` in terminal.
+- Wait for the applications to start then open `http://localhost:8081` to test the application.

-In case of problems on Mac with the error message `zsh: permission denied: ./mvnw`, simply type `chmod +x ./mvnw` in terminal IDE to make the file executable, and then type `./mvnw spring-boot:run` again to start the frontend application.
+If you encounter permission issues on Mac/Linux with the error message `zsh: permission denied: ./mvnw`, simply type `chmod +x ./mvnw` in terminal to make the `mvnw` file executable.
+Then type `./mvnw spring-boot:run` again to start the application.

-If you only want to test the backend application, you can send requests to the endpoints using tools like Postman after running it.
-The application runs on `http://localhost:8080/`

 ## Logging to site, initial data